The 6 Types of Acne Explained. Which one do you suffer from?

 Acne Rosacea

 Acne rosacea is one of four types of rosacea, which is a chronic inflammatory skin condition that typically develops during adulthood.
-It's more common in women, but men tend to get more severe forms.
+It is more common in women, but men tend to get more severe forms.
 Symptoms concentrate around the cheeks and nose which appear flushed and consist of persistent sensitivity, redness, irritation, and breakouts like acne.

 Although considered a chronic condition, symptoms come and go, with periodic outbreaks brought on by specific triggers.
 Stress, sun exposure, eating spicy foods, or drinking hot liquids can make your symptoms worse.